This article originally appeared on VICE US

 In Adaptation, Nic Cage plays a fictionalized version of Charlie Kaufman who, struggling to write his new script, winds up at a McKee seminar in search of something that'll get him through his third act.
 Cage-as-Kaufman bristles at the lessons, worried that McKee is ushering in a homogenization of screenwriting, a kind of formulaic "chicken in every pot, point of no return at every midpoint"–style of writing that will turn all movies into paint-by-numbers.

 It's a complaint about McKee that isn't unique to Adaptation, or even to McKee himself.
-Each book promising to teach movie writing from Syd Field's Screenplay to Save the Cat has been met with doomsdayers who say the art form is going to be spoiled forever.
+Each book promising to teach movie writing from Syd Field's Screenplay to Save the Cat has been met with doomsdayers who say the art form is going to be spoiled by screenwriting teachers forever.

 But Robert McKee isn't a screenwriting teacher.
 Sure, his seminars primarily focus on narrative in film and Story's subtitle promises the "principles of screenwriting," but there's a reason it is simply called Story.
 The book isn't interested in teaching readers how to write a successful screenplay.
 McKee's main focus is dissecting well-told stories, unpacking them piece by piece, and figuring out how they do what they do.
 He may be best known in Hollywood, but his close study of narrative should be required reading for storytellers of any kind.